PabloSR06/TimeTracker/README.md

 - Front Project

 To improve the development flow and take advantage of fast-reload's fluidity, I usually disable the frontend containerizer to use it directly with `npm run dev`.

+### Keys you need
+To generate the JWT (JSON Web Token) that will be used for authentication
+- Issuer
+- Audience
+- Key: The key needs to be 32 characters

+For send emails to generate the password in case you forget it, you need to configure a [SendGrid](https://sendgrid.com/en-us) account and get the API keys.
+- APIkey
+- FromEmail: Email that will send the mails, it should be configured in your sendgrid account.